KristofferK/thirstyboy-badoo-bot/README.md

 Now we'd never judge a partner by their looks, so we will of course set the default value of X to 0.0 and Y to 3.

 ### Dynamic
-In the dynamic determining algorithm we will calculate a score (TB-score).
+In the dynamic determining algorithm we will calculate a score (TBScore).
 The TB-score must be at least Z, where Z is calculated as

-Z = BadooScore - MutualInterests * Factor
+Z = BadooScore + MutualInterests * Factor

 Factor will be 0.45, but should later be adjustable through the GUI.